 It was a dream come true.
 I’ve been asked this question a lot of times.
 I’ve grown up listening to Black Eyed Peas and I loved their music so it was just undescribable.
 I wouldn’t say there’s any words that can actually sum up how I felt when I was on stage, just unreal.

-What TV shows are you watching and enjoying at the moment?
+What TV shows and films are you watching and enjoying at the moment?

 Can you play any instruments?